Lucan Bridge: Design and construction

-The design of the bridge was inspired by Island Bridge, aka Sarah Bridge, near Kilmainham which was completed in 1793.
+The design of the bridge was inspired by Island Bridge, Sarah Bridge, near Kilmainham which was completed in 1793.
 The walls are made of squared limestone, with the slender, ashlar voussoirs drawing the curve of the arch below.
 Whilst the geology of the river banks could have befitted a shorter bridge, Knowles was suspected of purposefully elongating the bridge to 110 ft to give it the honour of being the longest single-span bridge in Ireland, a record it still holds.

 In 1814, the present single-span bridge was completed by Savage & Knowles, and has remained largely unaffected by the effects of flooding common to this stretch of the Liffey.
 The bridge appears today largely in the same way as early 19th-century visitors would have seen it.
 The bridge, however, has seen some recent developments, with the raising of the roadway near both ends of the arch to lessen the gradient for road traffic.
 Repairs were carried out in 2011 whereby lost capping was replaced, stonework was repointed and the balustrades were given a fresh coat of paint.

 In 2021, it was featured in the RTÉ One series Droichid na hÉireann.
 Lucan Bridge is designated as a protected structure within the South Dublin County Development Plan 2022-2028.